-Recently, Minnesota Governor Tim Walz amended Executive Order 20-51 to allow for elective surgeries when certain criteria are met and issued an executive order for license reciprocity for physicians and nurses who practice in states outside of Minnesota.
+Recently, Minnesota Governor Tim Walz amended Executive Order 20-51 to allow for elective surgery when certain criteria are met and issued an executive order for license reciprocity for physicians and nurses who practice in states outside of Minnesota.
 Our legislative rep Dave Renner, CAE, shares more.

 Elective Surgery Restrictions Amended